Finnish Meteorological Institute: Air quality activities

 Dispersion models for larger scales (30 to 3000 km) are also available.

 Space Research

 The Finnish Meteorological Institute is one of the few places in Finland where space research takes place.
 The institute has been a part of several high-profile NASA and ESA missions, such as Phoenix, Mars Science Laboratory, Rosetta and BepiColombo, in addition to leading a lander mission of their own, MetNet.
 They worked with Spain and the United States to contribute to the Rover Environmental Monitoring Station (REMS) on Mars Science Laboratory (Curiosity).

 The Finnish Meteorological Institute has designed and produced parts to the robotic space probe Rosetta and robotic lander Philae, which sent some data from comet 67P/Churyumov-Gerasimenko in 2014-2015.

-The electric solar wind sail, invented 2006 by FMi scientist Pekka Janhunen, got the 2010 Finnish Quality Innovation Prize among Potential innovations.
+The electric solar wind sail, invented 2006 by FMi scientist Pekka Janhunen, received the 2010 Finnish Quality Innovation Prize among Potential innovations.
 It was tested in ESTCube-1 satellite.

 Staff

 The number of full-time staff of the Finnish Meteorological Institute is about 540.
 Permanent staff members account for about 2/3 of the Institute's personnel and those with contractual posts account for the remainder.
 The Institute operates in on a round-the-clock basis and about 30 percent of the full-time staff work in shifts.

 54 percent of the staff have university degrees and 15 percent have a licentiate or PhD degree.
 The average age of the staff is 43 years.